otrv4/OTRv4-over-XMPP/otrv4-xmpp.md

   * Alice will request to the underlying protocol (XMPP), a list of the devices that Bob supports, and the list of devices that she supports.
 The list will only contain devices that support version 4.
+  * Alice will request to see if Bob is online or offline in those devices.
+  * Alice will request to see if Alice's other devices are online or offline.
+  * Depending of the online or offline status, Alice will either begin an online or offline DAKE with each one of them (with each device from Alice, and with each device from Bob).
+This means that each device will have its own key material.
+  * The application will send the messages to the specific device depending on the unique instance tag.
+  * Bob will receive all messages in all the devices she supports.
+Alice will receive all messages in all the devices he supports.
+He will answer back by performing the same mechanism.

+The following procedure works for online conversations that are started with an identity message directly:

+Bob (using a mobile device), who wants to communicate with Alice, will:

+* Bob will request to the underlying protocol (XMPP), a list of the devices that Alice supports, and the list of devices that he supports.
+The list will only contain devices that support version 4.
 * Bob will request to see if Alice is online or offline in those devices.
 * Bob will request to see if Bob's other devices are online or offline.
 * Depending of the online or offline status, Bob will either begin an online or offline DAKE with each one of them (with each device from Alice, and with each device from Bob).
 This means that each device will have its own key material.
 * The application will send the messages to the specific device depending on the unique instance tag.
 * Alice will receive all messages in all the devices she supports.
 Bob will receive all messages in all the devices he supports.
 She will answer back by performing the same mechanism.

 // TODO: instance tags will have to be generated prior to